 The information provided in this User Guide is intended to provide a quick-start guide to using and understanding this UKHSA/BGS data product version 3.
+This user guide was last updated 1st May 2024.

 1 Introduction

 The Radon Potential data classifies areas based on their likelihood of a property having a radon level at or above the Action Level in Great Britain (Figure 1).